-i The Prospectus Rules
+i The Prospectus Regulation Rules

-The Prospectus Rules were introduced to implement the Prospectus Directive29 in the United Kingdom.
+The Prospectus Regulation Rules were introduced by the FCA to reflect the EU Prospectus Regulation,28 which has applied in full from 21 July 2019.
 Under these Rules, it is unlawful for a company or firm, wherever incorporated or registered, to make an offer of transferable securities to employees in the United Kingdom unless a prospectus approved by the FCA (or the competent authority of another EEA state) has been published, or an exemption applies.